TheFrug/Seekers-of-New-Tiena/_World/___NPCs/Unseelie Court/Flint Reverie.md

  - **Carrying:** A human's metal locket with a sketch of Calendula and Flint inside, taken when they were in disguise in a human settlement, a redwood carving of a flower.

 ## Involvement
 [[Flint Reverie]] is a Cultural Ambassador, responsible for communicating with "grey zone" Fae, pushing Unseelie goals forward by appealing to their shared cultural roots as Fae.
-His job is to make first contact with a neutral faction like the [[Centaur Tribe]], acting as the friendly face of the Unseelie Court in the region.
+His job is to make first contact with a neutral faction like the [[Magram Tribe]], acting as the friendly face of the Unseelie Court in the region.

 [[Flint Reverie]] was deployed to Bromzheath to convince the [[Centuar Tribe]] to raze the town of Bromzheath during their Centennial migration, capturing Firbolgs to use as warriors for the Unseelie effort, while killing those that don't comply.
 In Flint's mind, this is the first step in unification, forcing the Firbolgs under the banner is a necessary evil.